arfro/arfro.com/_posts/2019-05-18-data-structure-manipulation-is-kinda-big-deal.markdown

 {% endhighlight %}

 <b>Summary</b><br>
-You can think of `map` as "apply this function to each element of this collection".
+You can think of `map` as "apply this function to each element of this collection and return the result".

 <b>Important note - map for Option</b>